102-30 Using Stock Market Orders & Limit Orders For Better Trading

 A bracket order is a stop order that includes instructions for buying and selling.
 With a bracket order, you can specify a target price at which you would like to take profits and a stop price at which you would like to cut your losses.
 This type of order can help you manage your risk and protect your profits on a trade.

-A bracket or conditional order is simply a way for a trader to place multiple leg orders with a broker.
+A bracket or conditional order allows a trader to place multiple leg orders with a broker.

-This means you can combine any of the previous market orders into a rule which executes the logic.
+This means you can combine previous market orders into a rule that executes the logic.

-For example, Billy Jean wants to buy Suntech Corp at $5; she also wants to ensure that if it falls to $4.50, she sells it.
+For example, Billy Jean wants to buy Suntech Corp at $5 and ensure that if it falls to $4.50, she sells it.
 She also thinks a 20% gain on the stock is a good profit and would like to sell it at that price ($6) automatically.

 The stock price is currently at $4.80.